 So, where exactly is Tasmania’s Noah’s Ark?

-Tasmania's east coast is one of the most photographed stretches of coastline of Australia.
+Tasmania’s east coast is one of the most photographed stretches of the coastline of Australia.
 Its mild climate and pristine secluded bays make for memorable vacation experiences by foot, bicycle, kayak and boat.

 But, if you want to get the full and rare wildlife experience, you have to take a boat ride just off the east coast to Maria Island, as that island plays host to many endangered mammals, birds, reptiles, amphibians and plants.

 Three reasons you should go to Maria Island

 Its mysterious history: Prior to discovery by the Dutch in 1642 and later settlement by the French and British in the late 1700s to early 1800s, Maria Island had 30,000 years of Aboriginal people calling this 45 square mile area home.

 Maria Island was inhabited by the Tyreddeme people who were among the most southernmost people in the world after the last Ice Age.
 They called the island Toarra Marra Monah and lived there up to the time of colonization.
 The Tyreddeme built huts, hunted and gathered food and buried their dead in a very unusual way.

 Through the 1800s, the primary purpose of Maria Island was as a convict settlement.
 Then, in the late 1800s to the early 1900s, Maria Island experienced two industrial eras producing silk, wines, agricultural crops as well as companies that sold limestone and cement.